 We recommend the goat!

-While in town we were bold enough to try a few local delicacies including goat (delicious), alpaca (tough and tasteless), and ceviche, a marinated dish of raw fish that rapidly became our favourite meal (Garry says it's more my favourite than his).
+While in town, we were bold enough to try a few local delicacies, including goat (delicious), alpaca (tough and tasteless), and ceviche, a marinated dish of raw fish that rapidly became our favourite meal (Garry says it's more my favourite than his).
 In keeping with our cultural theme, we also booked ourselves seats at the cabaret performed each Friday evening in our hotel.
 The show was a flurry of colourful costumes and amazing dance moves from almost every South American genre.

-The artifacts aren't the only fakes
+The artefacts aren't the only fakes

 Sadly, our most definitive memory of Lima was a classic tourist rip-off.
 For our last full day in town, we visited the infamous Gold Museum, home to one of Peru's most notorious scams.
-Several years ago, almost all of the museum star attractions were found to be fake.
+Several years ago, almost all of the museum's star attractions were found to be fake.
 They say the items now on display are genuine.
 They're certainly beautiful pieces, but one can't help wondering if the local artisans have simply been hard at work again.

 However, it appears that we were victims of the museum's latest scam.
 After paying our admission fee, the cashier gave us our change using fake currency.
 This was no accident as the man insisted on rounding up the final sum, thus enabling him to hand over fresh, clean notes.
-Afterward, our taxi driver became most upset with us as we tried to pay our fare!
+Afterwards, our taxi driver became most upset with us as we tried to pay our fare!
 We thought he was trying to pull a scam by refusing our money until a shop assistant at Pizza Hut also rejected our money!

-In hindsight the forgery was obvious.
+In hindsight, the forgery was obvious.
 After the second rejection, I noticed that the small "holographic dots" on our fake notes were peeling away from the paper.
-To add insult to injury a few were already stuck to my hand.
+To add insult to injury, a few were already stuck to my hand.
 A handy $20 lesson in local forgery printing skills.

 We were surprised to discover that Lima actually sits on a plateau.
-Access to the coast is blocked by the cliffs of Chorrillos towering more than 70 metres above the shoreline.
+Access to the coast is blocked by the cliffs of Chorrillos, towering more than 70 metres above the shoreline.
 Along the rim, a scenic walkway called El Malecón follows the Pacific coast for almost 10km.

 We emulated the more active locals and walked the curving clifftop pavements for several kilometres, starting at the bustling outdoor terraced, cliffside mall of Lacomar, passing through El Parque del Amor and finishing at Faro del la Marina, a blue and white striped iron lighthouse in Parque Antonio Raimondi.